leighklotz/blatano/README.md

 but Blatano simply cannot tell them apart.

 Blatano could to distinguish entities better with more senses, and with a bit of work on learning across them.
-Easy additions are WiFi for a sense of place, light brightness to know when it's dark, Lidar distance to know if something is approaching, acceleration to determine orientation, an internal clock for tracking time, even a GPS!
+Easy additions are a light sensor to know when it is dark, Lidar distance to know if something is approaching, acceleration to determine orientation, an internal clock for tracking time, even a GPS!

 Feel free to experiment and add some of these senses.

-Once Blatano has more senses, we'll need to figure out how to associate their values instead of using a simple naming scheme for their values.
+Once Blatano has more senses, we'll need to figure out how to associate values across dimensions and name and cluster objects at that level instead of using a simple naming scheme for their values.
 Some sort of clustering or embedding?
-TF-IDF?
 Who knows, maybe you?

 Enjoy Blatano.